Why does Schr\"odinger's cat refuse to be quantic: Discussion

-Elementary particles are indeed plain quantum entities \cite{PEs}, and they do not have real and actual proper existences, aside from the experimental protocols which define them as such \cite{Gerryp.53, Haag}.
-Strictly.
+Elementary particles are known as plain quantum entities \cite{PEs}, and they do not have real and actual proper existences, aside from the experimental protocols which define them as such \cite{Gerryp.53}.
+Strictly \cite{Haag}.
 This is even more blatant with particles in entangled states.
-When their proper reality is considered, in a much deeper understanding, they must be referred to {\textit{that particular state of the quantum field associated to the particles}} \cite{dEspagnat}, which accounts for all of the subsequent measurements that will be described in terms of elementary particles in order to stick to a more intuitive scheme \cite{ PEs}.
+In a much deeper understanding therefore, when the proper reality of elementary particles is considered, the latter must be referred to that particular state of the quantum field associated to them \cite{dEspagnat}; and it is it, this particular state of the field, which will account for all of the subsequent measurements which, in a second step only, will be described in terms of elementary particles in order to stick to the overall intuitive scheme that physicists have in mind \cite{PEs}.

+Of course, one is now able to prepare `kitties' and `squids' (superconducting quantum interference devices involving the mesoscopic scale of some $10^6$ electrons) which, though bigger and bigger, still manifest quantum behaviours such as linear superposition, entanglement and interferences \cite{Gisin1}.
+But aside from being still extremely far from a cat, the entangled elements composing these kitties and squids do not enjoy a full actualised reality, possessing their properties in an actual manner.
+Unlike a real cat .. even the Schrodinger’s cat.

-As for the cat paradox, things unravel as soon as they are taken from a perspective along which it is the {\textit{nature}} of those particles (deeply: the nature of the quantum fields associated to them) which displays a property, entanglement, to which linear algebra offers a simple and accurate mathematical formulation, so long as a few degrees of freedom are involved.
-As bigger numbers of degrees of freedom get involved, possibly infinite, the formalism of relativistic quantum field theories must be used, in particular that of $C^\star$-operator algebras \cite{Halfvorson}.
-Quantum fields entanglement, then, reveals to be an even more significant property than that of smaller systems, ordinarily described within the standard formalism of Quantum Mechanics \cite{Halfvorson}.
+Things unravel as soon as they are taken from a perspective along which it is the nature of the particles (deeply: the nature of the quantum fields associated to them) which displays a property, entanglement, to which linear algebra offers a simple and accurate mathematical formulation, so long as a few degrees of freedom are involved \cite{mlb1} ${}^{\footnotemark[10]}$.

-From a historical point of view, of course, it is true that the notion of entanglement came out of the Quantum Mechanics formalism in the first place, and was experimentally confirmed afterwards \cite{aspect}.
-As evoked in the Introduction, this is an amazing instance of the fecundity of the formalism, an interpretion of which will be proposed elsewhere.
-Fecund and a place for anticipation/creativity, the formalism of Quantum Mechanics has no doubt proven to be; but not to the point of positing that the formalism would precede reality, in a somewhat platonic way.
+From a historical point of view, of course, the notion of entanglement came out of the Quantum Mechanics formalism in the first place, and was experimentally confirmed afterwards \cite{aspect}.
+As evoked in the Introduction, this is precisely an amazing instance of the fecundity of the formalism, an interpretation of which will be worth proposing elsewhere.
+Now, if the $QM$ formalism has proven to be a place for anticipation/creativity, this quality shouldn't be taken to the extreme point of positing that the formalism would precede reality, in a typical platonic way.
+It is this attitude, however, that is implicit to the way in which the Schr\"odinger's cat paradox is posed.